weijiexi/UI-UX-Design/GraphicDesign/Typography/Readme.md

 it but it takes a real craftsperson to look at the negative space and define the true relationship within the typography.
 Whether it’s loose or tight, it has to be consistent and pleasurable, and it’s right there, you just have to shift your attention.
-                                             — Armin Vit
-                                             UnderConsideration LLC

 </details>

 <details>
   <summary>Voice and Branding </summary>

 - Make sure the typeface selection is appropriate for the brand or entity.
 - Typeface selection can help differentiate a brand.
 (Caution:
 Typefaces selected for a brand or group’s identity may